rombrew/phobia/doc/CLI.md

 CLI to restore the configuration.

-To save the values of the configuration registers in the flash there is a **flash_write** command.
+To save the values of the configuration registers in the flash there is a **flash_prog** command.
 Register values from the flash are loaded automatically at startup.

 Note the different types of registers.
 There are registers intended for saving as configuration.
 Other registers provide information to read only.
 Virtual